home-assistant/data.home-assistant/docs/data_events.md

 Further details about the [database schema](https://www.home-assistant.io/docs/backend/database/#schema) are available in the official documentation.

-The `created` field is no longer stored in the `events` table to avoid duplicating data in the database as it was always the same as `time_fired`.
+The `created` field is no longer stored in the `events` table to avoid duplicating data in the database as it was always the same as `time_fired_ts`.

 As many `event_data` fields are the same, event_data is stored in the `event_data` table with many to one relationship: